-Courses and credits can be counted from the B.C. school system and post-secondary systems provided they have met the criteria for equivalency.
+Courses and credits can be counted from the BC school system and post-secondary systems provided they have met the criteria for equivalency.

-Adult learners may also get credit recognition for current or past work skills or competencies or for post-secondary courses they have completed.
+Adult students may also get credit recognition for current or past work skills or competencies or for post-secondary courses they have completed.

-Adult learners are not required to complete the Graduation Numeracy or Literacy Assessments.
+Adult students are not required to complete the Graduation Numeracy or Literacy Assessments.